-For Louisiana Homeowners, it is important to understand when and how your homeowners insurance company can or cannot cancel or refuse to renew your policy.
+For Louisiana Homeowners, it is important to understand when and how your homeowner’s insurance company can or cannot cancel or refuse to renew your policy.

 YOU HAVE A RIGHT TO KNOW WHY

 If your insurance company decides it wants to cancel or not renew your policy, you have the right to know why.
-If you make a written request for the reason of cancellation, the company must respond within six months and specify in writing the reason for the cancellation or refusal to renew.
+If you make a written request for the reason for cancellation, the company must respond within six months and specify in writing the reason for the cancellation or refusal to renew.

 Any insurer cancelling or refusing to renew a policy providing property, casualty, or liability insurance on any property shall, upon written request of the policy’s named insured, specify in writing the reason or reasons for such cancellation or refusal to renew.
 Such request shall be mailed or delivered to the insurer within six months after the effective date of cancellation or expiration.
 LSA-R.S.
 22:1265 A (1)